top of page

 How to provide feedback

-Dare Property has commissioned Urbis to provide further information on the proposal and to collect your feedback.
+Dare Property commissioned Urbis to provide further information on the proposal and to collect your feedback.
+The pre-lodgement feedback collection period concluded on 27 April 2026.

-Prior to lodging the proposals, Urbis will collate feedback from the community into an Engagement Outcomes Report to inform assessment of the proposal.
+Feedback received prior to this date will be collated into an Engagement Outcomes Report to inform the NSW Department of Planning, Housing and Infrastructure’s assessment of the proposal.

 bottom of page